 This is my favorite restaurant in Kas.
 The fresh seafood is absolutely delicious, but it’s the ambiance that really makes dinner here special.
 Tables occupy an airy open courtyard surrounded by Greek-style stone walls accented with red and turquoise shutters and trim.
 Fairylights illuminate the courtyard in the evenings, and it’s the dreamiest setting for dinner.

-The closest airports to Kas are in Dalaman (two hours by car) and Antalya (three hours by car).
+The closest airports to Kas are Dalaman Airport (two hours by car) and Antalya Airport (three hours by car).
 I flew from Istanbul to Dalaman, where I rented a car, and Kas was my first stop on a roadtrip through western Turkey.
 Driving to Kas was very easy and straightforward.